Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 Upgrade your 4×4 and stay road legal with Coastals

 Whether you’re a seasoned outdoor adventurer or you’ve just picked up your new rig, Coastals is here to help make sure you get the upgrades you need while abiding by WA road and vehicle laws.
-Getting a yellow sticker is the last thing you need to happen.
+Getting a yellow sticker or having an insurance claim declined due to you’re vehicle being un road worthy is the last thing you need to happen.

 If you’re unsure about a recent 4×4 accessory purchase or looking for some new toys, you can always contact the experts at Coastals, who are more than happy to inspect your vehicle, provide expert advice, and supply and install 4×4 accessories from all your favourite brands.